Everything you need to know about getting tested for the coronavirus to travel

 Where to find a coronavirus test before you travel

-There’s a variety of places offering coronavirus testing, including urgent care centers, mini clinics, fire stations, pop-up sites and pharmacies.
+There’s a variety of places offering coronavirus testing, including urgent care centers, travel clinics, fire stations, pop-up sites, most hospitals, and pharmacies.
 Chen says potential travelers should check in with their primary care provider, who may know the best options for testing in their area.
 Other options include looking at city and state health department websites for testing resources.

 While some people may have success walking into testing sites without an appointment, Chen advises against waiting until the last minute to arrange your test.
 Appointments in some areas may be limited, and because of testing supply and manpower shortages, Chen says testing sites may only test high-priority, at-risk people and turn away travelers.